abarslan/darklabyrinth/README.md

 -----HOW-TO-PLAY-----
 KEYS: 2 , 4 , 6 , 8
-You are in a dark labyrinth and you dont know where is the walls.
+You are in a dark labyrinth and you dont know where the walls are.
-If you go in a direction and there is a wall you lose 50 hp.
+If you go in a direction and there is a wall you lose 10 hp.
 Your goal is find the exit.
-Also there is 50 hp recovery points hidden somewhere in the labyrinth.
+Also there is hp recovery points hidden in the labyrinth.